GustavoZ77/IREMA/README.md

 .- git clone https://github.com/GustavoZ77/IREMA.git temp
 .- replace the composer.json for of the into temp
-.- execute composer install and composer update comand .- please move app.php to config directory and replace app.php
+.- execute composer install and composer update comand .- please move config/app.php to config directory and replace config/app.php

 c) Copying the last files